 Computed attribute functionality is in beta and is not available to all users.
 Documentation and functionality are subject to change.

 Computed attributes are functions used to aggregate event-level data into profile-level attributes.
 These functions are automatically computed so that they can be used across segmentation, activation, and personalization.

 Each computed attribute contains an expression, or “rule”, that evaluates incoming data and stores the resulting value in a profile attribute.
 These computations help you to easily answer questions related to things like lifetime purchase value, time between purchases, or number of application opens, without requiring you to manually perform complex calculations each time the information is needed.
 These computed attribute values can then be viewed in a profile, used to create an audience, or accessed through a number of different access patterns.

 You can create, view, edit, and delete computed attributes using the

-Real-time Customer Profile data can be exported to a dataset for further processing, such as exporting audience segments for activation or profile attributes for reporting.
-Export jobs for audience segments are part of the Adobe Experience Platform Segmentation Service API, please read the segmentation export jobs endpoint guide to learn more.
+Real-Time Customer Profile data can be exported to a dataset for further processing, such as exporting audiences for activation or profile attributes for reporting.
+Export jobs for audiences are part of the Adobe Experience Platform Segmentation Service API, please read the segmentation export jobs endpoint guide to learn more.
 For step-by-step instructions on how to create and manage export jobs for profile attributes, please visit the export jobs endpoint guide.

 When bringing data from multiple sources together in Experience Platform, merge policies are the rules that Platform uses to determine how data will be prioritized and what data will be combined to create individual customer profiles.
-Using the Real-time Customer Profile API, you can create new merge policies, manage existing policies, and set a default merge policy for your organization.
-To learn more about working with merge policies using the API, please visit the merge policies endpoint guide.
+Using the Real-Time Customer Profile API, you can create new merge policies, manage existing policies, and set a default merge policy for your organization.
+To work with merge policies using the API, visit the merge policies endpoint guide.

 /profilepreviewstatus endpoint, refer to the preview sample status endpoint guide.